orchid-b2g/system-update/README.md

 ```
 It installs what the code needs to compile.

 Step 2.
-Type this to get the binaries in the `binary` folder.
+Type this to get the binaries in the `./binary` folder.
 ```sh
 make build
 ```